AtthalaricNero/AtthalaricNero/README.md

 ###

-<p align="left">My name is Nero and I'm a student from Indonesia, currently learning in the fields of AI, web development, and self-mastery.
-I believe in consistent improvement and the power of dreams backed by discipline.</p>
+<p align="left">I'm Nero, a student from Indonesia passionate about building in the fields of AI, web development, and self-mastery.
+I’m driven by the pursuit of progress and enjoy learning by doing.
+I believe in consistent improvement and the power of discipline-backed dreams.</p>

 ###